LLNL/shroud/docs/statements.rst

 group, the real benefit is when each mixin group contains several declarations and is mixed into many other groups.

+Names which start with a ``#`` are ignored.
+This provides a way to add comments into the JSON file.
+(which does not support comments)

 comments
 ^^^^^^^^